John Frampton (Team Leader)

 Mady completed her BSc with Honours in Biochemistry at Queen’s University.
 She went on to complete her Master’s degree in Biochemistry & Molecular Biology at the University of Calgary where she studied the maturation of stem cell derived cardiomyocytes on extracellular matrix.
 Her PhD focuses on generating a more physiologically relevant Alzheimer’s Disease model from stem cells.
 She is a recipient of a 4-year Research Nova Scotia Scotia Scholars Award.

-Janna Albarda (MASc Student)
+Jana Sewidan (MASc Student)

 Lab Alumni